Skip to main content

 Ulrik Janusson

-Technology leader automation, Scania, Co-PI of research project PERCy
+Technology leader automation, Scania, Co-PI: PERCy

 Photo of Mikael Skoglund